Working in Government

 For talented graduates, or lawyers already in practice, the public sector is a great place to launch or further develop a legal career.
 It’s a challenging and dynamic environment infused with a commitment to public service and opportunities to extend your professional acumen.
 Talent and enthusiasm are rewarded with access to complex issues, professional development and mentoring opportunities.

 One of the most rewarding aspects of a government legal career is the inherent sense of contribution it brings.
 Whether your passion is environmental issues, child welfare or economic growth there is a government agency working in that area.
 You know your work is directly upholding the Rule of Law, the effective workings of Government and better outcomes for all New Zealanders.

 The scope of legal issues confronting government is broad, and diverse agencies and departments require access to skilled advocates.
 Organisations are often grouped in sectors such as Natural Resources, Social Services, Justice, Trade, Security and Defence.
-A list of all state sector agencies is available on the Te Kawa Mataaho Public Service Commission's website.
+A list of all New Zealand Public Service agencies is available on the Te Kawa Mataaho Public Service Commission's website.